-4.6.1 An employer shall approve special bereavement/tangihanga leave on pay for an employee to discharge any obligation and/or to pay respects to a deceased person with whom the employee has had a close association.
-Such obligations may exist because of blood or family ties or because of particular cultural requirements such as attendance at all or part of a tangihanga, or its equivalent.

-4.6.2 In granting leave the following must be taken into account:
+- 4.6.4 An employer shall approve special bereavement/tangihanga leave on pay for an employee to discharge any obligation and/or to pay respects to a deceased person with whom the employee has had a close association.
+Such obligations may exist because of blood or family ties or because of particular cultural requirements such as attendance at all or part of a tangihanga, or its equivalent. - 4.6.5 In granting leave the following must be taken into account:

-- (a) The closeness of the association between the employee and the deceased (Note: This association need not be a blood relationship); - (b) Whether the employee has to take significant responsibility for any or all of the arrangements to do with the ceremonies resulting from the death; - (c) The amount of time needed to discharge properly any responsibilities or obligations; - (d) Reasonable travelling time should be allowed, but for cases involving overseas travel that may not be the full period of travel; - (e) When an unveiling ceremony occurs on a school working day, leave on pay shall be granted.
+- 4.6.5.1 The closeness of the association between the employee and the deceased (Note: This association need not be a blood relationship); - 4.6.5.2 Whether the employee has to take significant responsibility for any or all of the arrangements to do with the ceremonies resulting from the death; - 4.6.5.3 The amount of time needed to discharge properly any responsibilities or obligations; - 4.6.5.4 Reasonable travelling time should be allowed, but for cases involving overseas travel that may not be the full period of travel; - 4.6.5.5 When an unveiling ceremony occurs on a school working day, leave on pay shall be granted.